Murder of Ashling Murphy: Trial

-The defence contested the validity of Puška's confession at St. James's Hospital on 14 January, noting that he had been recovering from surgery and had received a dose of oxycodone for pain relief 2 hours and 20 minutes before his interview with Gardaí.
+The defence contested the validity of Puška's confession at St. James's Hospital on 14 January, noting that he had received a dose of oxycodone for pain relief 2 hours and 20 minutes before speaking with Gardaí.
 An expert witness for the defence, a doctor described as an accident and emergency and intensive care specialist, stated that Puška could have been experiencing side-effects of that drug, including confusion, hallucinations, and irrational thinking.
 He stated that it was questionable whether Puška had been medically fit to be interviewed on that occasion.
-However, an expert witness for the prosecution, a professor described as an internationally renowned expert in toxicology and pharmacology, stated that Puška's medical records from St. James's Hospital indicated the amount of each drug administered and the timing of dosages.
-Based on his analysis of the records, he stated that the only drug present in Puška's system during his 14 January interview would have been 8.25 mg of oxycodone, which he described as a low dose.
+An expert witness for the prosecution, a professor described as an internationally renowned expert in toxicology and pharmacology, stated that Puška's medical records from St. James's Hospital indicated the amount of each drug administered and the timing of dosages.
+Based on his analysis of these records, he stated that the only drug present in Puška's system during his 14 January interview would have been 8.25 mg of oxycodone, which he described as a low dose.
 Citing a study showing no effects on the mood or behaviour of people who had taken less than 10 mg of oxycodone, he stated that there was “no evidence to suggest [Puška's] admission was related to any drug”.

 The prosecution's counsel reminded the jury that Puška had given multiple different accounts of the events of 12 January and had admitted lying to Gardaí on several occasions.
 She told the jury that Puška had "spun you an absolute, unequivocal structure of lies and mistruths, some of which I say are absolutely foul and contemptible".
 She claimed that the evidence against Puška—including CCTV evidence, forensic evidence, eyewitness accounts, and his own confession—was "overwhelming."